Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-get-started-jquery.md

 ## Try it out

-1. Sideload the add-in within Excel by following the instructions for the platform you'll be using to run your add-in.
+1. Follow the instructions for the platform you'll use to run your add-in to sideload the add-in within Excel.
     - Windows: [Sideload Office Add-ins for testing on Windows](../testing/create-a-network-shared-folder-catalog-for-task-pane-and-content-add-ins.md)
     - Excel Online: [Sideload Office Add-ins in Office Online](../testing/sideload-office-add-ins-for-testing.md#sideload-an-office-add-in-on-office-online)
     - iPad and Mac: [Sideload Office Add-ins on iPad and Mac](../testing/sideload-an-office-add-in-on-ipad-and-mac.md)

-2. In the task pane that opens to the right of the document, choose the **Set color** button to set the color of the selected range to green.
+2. In the right task pane, choose the **Set color** button to set the color of the selected range to green.

     ![Excel Add-in](images/excel_quickstart_addin_1.png)